Crepant resolutions and open strings: Introduction

 \subsection{Acknowledgements}

 We would like to thank Hiroshi Iritani, Yunfeng Jiang, \'Etienne Mann, Stefano Romano, Ed Segal, Mark Shoemaker, and in particular Tom Coates for useful discussions, correspondence and/or explanation of their work.
+We are also grateful to Bohan Fang, Melissa Liu and Zhenyu Zong for correspondence after the appearance of their work \cite{Fang:2016svw, zz}, which led to an improved version of our manuscript in the discussion of \cref{rmk:existR}.
 This project originated from discussions at the Banff Workshop on ``New recursion formulae and integrability for Calabi--Yau manifolds'', October 2011; we are grateful to the organizers for the kind invitation and the great scientific atmosphere at BIRS.
 A.~B.~has been supported by a Marie Curie Intra-European Fellowship under Project n.
 274345 (GROWINT).
 R.~C.~ has been supported by NSF grant DMS-1101549.
 D.~R.~ has been supported by NSF RTG grants DMS-0943832 and DMS-1045119.
 Partial support from the GNFM-INdAM under the Project ``Geometria e fisica dei sistemi integrabili'' is also acknowledged. \\